 How did you get from an interest in SEO to being a world-renowned SEO expert?

 “I built stuff, then I told people… I was in the lucky position that some of the people I told about what I built were very responsive.
 My first conference was a small conference called SEO Days by Dave Naylor.

 During that conference Dave took me aside for a while and we had a great chat, after which he connected me with friends of his, people like Chris Sherman and Danny Sullivan who got me speaking gigs on their SES and later SMX conferences and guys like Matt Cutts of Google and Greg Boser of now BlueGlass.

 Just a few days before I went to that conference I filled out a long survey on SEO ranking factors Rand Fishkin of SEOmoz had emailed me, which later became one of the biggest pieces of SEO research of that year.

 Your personal brand is unique because it’s a fusion of web development and SEO with a sprinkle of content marketing.
-How did you come up with an idea to combine all these things?
+Tell us your formula?

 How did you go about actually blending it all together?
 What were the biggest lessons learned there?

 “I didn’t really blend it myself.
 I just wrote about what I did and at some point it became clear to me I was “WordPress SEO guy” to a lot of people and they were looking to me for advice and plugins in that area.